 Istation’s mission has always been to help students succeed and grow.
 In uncertain times, that support is even more important.
-With that in mind, Istation has launched a new video series, Red Cape Classroom.
+With that in mind, Istation launched a video series, Red Cape Classroom.

 - Be prepared.
 Remember that proper, advanced planning produces excellent learning.
 Develop a routine and maintain a level of consistency in schedules.
 Adults and children alike enjoy routines.
 They give us a sense of security and comfort.
 We know what the expectations are.

 - Set up your environment.
 Choose a quiet, peaceful location in your home that is well lit and free of most distractions.
 Play calming music while your child works, perhaps some classical music with a nice tempo.
 Consider also using aromas.
 For example, we know that lavender can produce a calming effect.

 - Display a daily schedule.
 Find a schedule template that works best for you and meets the needs of your child.
 Edit one that you find on the internet to include activities your child will be accomplishing during their day.

 - Limit distractions as much as possible.
 If there are posters, pictures, or other things on the walls that might distract the child, Johns recommends removing them.
 Additionally, turn off televisions or radios and silence cell phones.
 Kids need to understand that the academic process is important, and learning still continues even at home.

 - Pace yourself.
 There's no need to rush through the lessons or the day.
 When necessary, it’s absolutely okay to use a timer to stay on track, but make sure your child isn’t rushing through their work.

 - Incorporate mini breaks throughout the day.
 Strategically place 10- to 15-minute breaks in your schedule.
 Allow your child to use the restroom, get a drink, and maybe even do some sort of exercise.
 When Johns was a teacher, his students would take a quick break to do a set of jumping jacks or some yoga.